gnuton/RagBag/Docs/clojure.md

   (0 2 4 6)

   ````

 #### Macros ####
 Macros are functions that takes some arguments in and return something (actually a list) which "runs" where the macro is called.
 Clojure uses lists to represents function and macro calls.
+You can read more about how they works in the "How clojure works chapter".

-Let's have a look at the following function:
+Now let's have a look at the following function:
 ````
 user=> (def pointless (fn [n] n)) user=> (pointless (+ 3 5))